 About the Contributor

-Aidan, a junior, is a staff writer for The Greeley Voice and has been a part of the club since freshman year, but has become more involved since her sophomore year.
+Aidan, a senior, is the director of public relations for The Greeley Voice and has been a part of the club since freshman year, but has become more involved since her sophomore year.
 Outside of The Greeley Voice, she is a member of the Mock Trial club, ABLE Athletics, Passionate About Giving Back, and Relay For Life here at Greeley.
 During her free time, she enjoys playing field hockey, volunteering, and spending time with friends!